Only around 2% of the population are true empaths though many of us can attest to having empathic traits.

 As an exhausted empath, it’s natural to want to use coffee or sugary snacks to get through your day and while this might work in the very short term, say if a loved one has a stomach bug and needs some TLC, in the long term you’re basically putting a plaster over a gaping wound.

 This is because your source of tiredness isn’t from a bad night’s sleep or burning the candle at both ends, its from deep within your emotional reserves, and until this is addressed, nothing will change.

-While no ones expecting you to be a saint and kick caffeine and sugar and survive on kale smoothies and cardio, making a few small changes may help you to remove your dietary crutches and start to address the problem.
+While no one expects you to be a saint and kick caffeine and sugar and survive on kale smoothies and cardio, making a few small changes may help you to remove your dietary crutches and start to address the problem.

 5. Find Water

-Now, this is something I wasn’t aware of until I started researching this article but I totally agree with; water is a strong source of peace, relaxation, and healing for empaths.
+Now, this is something I wasn’t aware of until I started researching this article, but I totally agree with it; water is a strong source of peace, relaxation, and healing for empaths.

 I myself am a total water baby and always have been.
 I live in sight of the sea, was a Sea Scout in my youth, and one summer spent so much time in our inflatable pool that my hair went green from the chlorine!